HCG Diet Fruits – Guide to Eating Fruit on the Hcg Diet Plan

 Hcg Diet Fruit Cheats

 Dr. Simeons also warns us that some fruits are actually detrimental to the success of the protocol, such as pears.
-This can be taken as instruction that experimenting with different fruits than are on the allowed foods list can result in inhibiting the action of the HCG, and causing stalls, gains, or the inability to stabilize afterward.
+This can be taken as instruction that experimenting with different fruits than are on the list of allowed-foods can result in inhibiting the action of the HCG, and causing stalls, gains, or the inability to stabilize afterward.

 Fruit Portion Sizes